 Recipe FAQs

-No!
-Not only does this method make the recipe easier, but it also adds texture and contrasting visual interest with the skin, while ensuring the soft baked fruit remains intact.
+Not necessary.
+Not only does this method make the baked peaches recipe easier, but it also adds texture and contrasting visual interest with the skin, while ensuring the soft baked fruit remains intact.

 You can certainly cut the peaches ahead of time and store them before cooking.
 Cut them into wedges and place them in the baking dish as instructed.
 To maintain their freshness and prevent browning, place a piece of plastic wrap loosely over the fruit and then wrap the pan tightly with tin foil.